elliottlaett/Hangman/README.md

 # Hangman
-Too much of a hangman game
+Too much of a hangman game made in JavaFX.